frozennpenguin/frozennpenguin/README.md

 i am trying to learn blender, japanese, and go (the game not the language)

-i am also interested in linguistics, robotics and space ◉ _ ◉
+i am also interested in linguistics, engineering, and astrophysics

 i want to make cool stuff